-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Ease of Install - LATCH

-We had to use a towel in the rear facing configuration to install this eat in a few of the cars.
-The LATCH strap is threaded in different spots for forward versus rear facing, and you will need to remove almost the entire seat cover to move the strap.
-There is also a plastic retainer clip that seems poorly placed and makes it difficult to tighten the strap effectively.
-Once we got it installed, it didn't feel all that secure in every vehicle.
+We had to use a towel in the rear-facing configuration to install this seat in a few test cars.
+The LATCH strap threads through different spots for forward-facing versus rear-facing, and you will need to remove almost the entire seat cover to move the strap.
+A plastic retainer clip also seems poorly placed and makes it difficult to tighten the belt effectively.
+Once we got it installed, it didn't feel secure in every vehicle.
 Rear-facing was somewhat more stable, but forward-facing seemed a little loose.
 It took two people to get the strap tight enough and two to get it loose as well.
-The button used to loosen the strap is so stiff it hurt our fingers when we finally managed to press it hard enough to work.
+The button used to loosen the belt is so stiff it hurt our fingers when we finally managed to press it hard enough to work.
 On the upside, you hopefully won't be installing this seat very often.
-However, if you live in a city and take taxis frequently, you might be drawn to this option because it is the lightest, keep in mind though that you will need extra time to install it and a towel for rear facing in most cars.
-This might ruin its potential despite the attractive weight.
+However, if you live in a city and take taxis frequently, you might be drawn to this option because it is the lightest; keep in mind that you will need extra time to install it and a towel for rear-facing in most cars.
+These facts may ruin its potential despite the attractive weight.

 Ease of Install - Belt

-All testers felt this seat is easier to install using the vehicle belt, and some remarked that the larger belt pathway holes were easier to use than some of the competition that had small pathways.
-In general, no matter which vehicle we tested it in, the seat belt is easier, and we managed to get the seat installed tighter than we could using LATCH.
-This might make it okay for travel or use in taxis, but don't forget that pesky towel you will need to tote as long as your child is rear facing.
+All testers felt this seat was easier to install using the vehicle belt, and some remarked that the larger belt pathway holes were more straightforward to use than some of the competition with small pathways.
+In general, no matter which vehicle we tested it in, the seat belt is easier, and we managed to get the seat installed tighter than we could with the LATCH method.
+This functionality might make it okay for travel or use in taxis, but don't forget that pesky towel you will need to tote as long as your child is rear-facing.

 Ease of Use